tmedina23/Dotwell/README.md

 # Dotwell
-My aesthetic and retro personal assistant, living on a dot-matrix display powered by a Raspberry Pi.
+My aesthetic and retro virtual assistant, living on an LED matrix display powered by a Raspberry Pi.

 Version 0.0.1
 - Added a Web UI to draw on a 64x32 dot grid.